We're an affiliate

 The plunger has soft bristles that gently remove dirt from your dog’s paw with the aid of water.
 After every cleaning session, ensure you dry your dog’s paws with a clean towel to make him feel more comfortable while in the house.

-Always ensure that your dog is well-groomed and his nails trimmed to get an easy time with managing his paw dirt.
+Always ensure that your dog is well-groomed and his nails trimmed to get an easy time managing his paw dirt.

 If your dog is giving you a hard time in the sink during thorough washing, you can get an automatic paw cleaner that will make him feel more relaxed and comfortable during the short cleaning process.